Richard Branson: 2020–present: COVID-19 difficulties

-In March 2020, during the COVID-19 pandemic which saw a dramatic decline in international air travel of around 60% globally, Branson and Virgin attracted criticism by asking staff to take eight weeks' unpaid leave.
+In March 2020, during the COVID-19 pandemic which saw a dramatic decline in international air travel of around 60 per cent globally, Branson and Virgin were criticised for asking staff to take eight weeks' unpaid leave.
 In response to the global pandemic, Branson put his luxury Necker Island up as collateral for a commercial loan to save Virgin Atlantic from going bust.
 Branson said: "Over the five decades I have been in business, this is the most challenging time we have ever faced...
 From a business perspective, the damage to many is unprecedented and the length of the disruption remains worryingly unknown."
-On 5 May 2020, it was announced that due to the COVID-19 pandemic, the airline would lay off 3000 staff, reduce the fleet size to 35 by the summer of 2022, retire the Boeing 747-400s and would not resume operations from Gatwick following the pandemic.
+On 5 May 2020 it was announced that due to the COVID-19 pandemic, the airline would lay off 3000 staff, reduce the fleet size to 35 by the summer of 2022, retire the Boeing 747-400s and would not resume operations from Gatwick Airport following the pandemic.

-On 11 July 2021, Richard Branson took a flight with Beth Moses, Sirisha Bandla and Colin Bennett and reached edge of space (86 kilometers or 53 miles) on a Virgin Galactic spacecraft called VSS Unity.
+On 11 July 2021, Branson took a flight with Beth Moses, Sirisha Bandla and Colin Bennett and reached edge of space (86 kilometres or 53 miles) on a Virgin Galactic spacecraft called VSS Unity.
 This made him the first billionaire founder of a space company to travel to the edge of space.

+In October 2024, Virgin Money UK was sold to the Nationwide Building Society.
+Branson made £724 million from the deal, £414 million from his 14.5 per cent shareholding and £310 million for Nationwide's use of the Virgin Money brand for up to six years.

+In 2025, it announced plans to compete with Eurostar on the rail lines connecting London to Paris and Brussels by 2029.